-- 14A.01 (a) Permanent employees shall be eligible to receive sick pay commencing the first of the month following completion of the probationary period. - 14A.01 (b) Temporary employees shall be eligible to receive sick pay commencing the first of the month following the completion of six (6) months of aggregate or continuous service with the City. - 14A.02 Credits shall be cumulative from the beginning of the first complete month after the commencement of duties. - 14A.03 In this Article "month" shall mean calendar month. - 14A.04 Each employee shall receive a sick pay credit of one and one-half (11⁄2) days for each month of "unbroken" service with the City, as defined in clause 14A.05 such credit to be cumulative. - Note: Any suspension of ten (10) days or less shall not be considered broken service. - 14A.05 (a) Except as provided in 14A.05(b), a month of "unbroken" service shall be one in respect of which an employee receives pay (including any leave with pay), under the Collective Agreement for all scheduled days. - 14A.05 (b) If an employee returns from illness, without sick credits, and thereafter works and is paid on all working days of the month in which the employee returns to work the month will be considered a month of "unbroken" service. - 14A.06 Except as provided in clauses 27.11, 27.12 and 27.13, (Service) when an employee is given leave of absence without pay for any reason, or is laid off, and returns to work upon expiration of such leave of absence or is recalled to work, he shall not receive credits for the period of such absence but shall retain his cumulative credits, if any, existing at time of such leave or layoff. - 14A.07 If an employee is absent on account of illness and his cumulative sick pay credit has been exhausted, his service, for the purpose of this Article, shall be broken and, therefore, he shall not receive a credit of one and one-half (11⁄2) days per month for the remainder of such absence. - 14A.08 Subject to clause 39.01 (Right to Rescind Resignation) an employee who resigns his position with the City or is discharged for cause and is later rehired to the City Service, shall be considered a new employee and shall not be entitled to bring forward credits available prior to leaving the service.
+- 14A.01 (a) Permanent employees shall be eligible to receive sick pay commencing the first of the month following completion of the probationary period. - 14A.01 (b) Temporary employees shall be eligible to receive sick pay commencing the first of the month following the completion of six (6) months of aggregate or continuous service with the City. - 14A.02 Credits shall be cumulative from the beginning of the first complete month after the commencement of duties. - 14A.03 In this Article "month" shall mean calendar month. - 14A.04 Each employee shall receive a sick pay credit of one and one-half (1 1⁄2) days for each month of "unbroken" service with the City, as defined in clause 14A.05 such credit to be cumulative.

+Note: Any suspension of ten (10) days or less shall not be considered broken service.

+- 14A.05 (a) Except as provided in 14A.05(b), a month of "unbroken" service shall be one in respect of which an employee receives pay (including any leave with pay), under the Collective Agreement for all scheduled days. - 14A.05 (b) If an employee returns from illness, without sick credits, and thereafter works and is paid on all working days of the month in which the employee returns to work the month will be considered a month of "unbroken" service. - 14A.06 Except as provided in clauses 27.11, 27.12 and 27.13, (Service) when an employee is given leave of absence without pay for any reason, or is laid off, and returns to work upon expiration of such leave of absence or is recalled to work, he/she shall not receive credits for the period of such absence but shall retain his/her cumulative credits, if any, existing at time of such leave or layoff. - 14A.07 If an employee is absent on account of illness and his/her cumulative sick pay credit has been exhausted, his/her service, for the purpose of this Article, shall be broken and, therefore, he/she shall not receive a credit of one and one-half (1 1⁄2) days per month for the remainder of such absence. - Subject to clause 39.01 (Right to Rescind Resignation) an employee who resigns his/her position with the City or is discharged for cause and is later rehired to the City Service, shall be considered a new employee and shall not be entitled to bring forward credits available prior to leaving the service. - 14A.09 Whenever an employee's days of illness exceed his/her cumulative credit, the excess days of illness shall be regarded as days of illness without pay. - Sick pay shall be paid for any time lost by reason of illness or injury, to the full extent of sick pay credits available to him/her at the time of each absence, except where an award is made under The Workplace Safety and Insurance Act 1997. - The number of days or parts of days for which an employee receives sick pay shall be deducted from his/her Cumulative Sick Pay Credit but no deduction shall be made on account of any day on which an employee would normally be entitled to be off work.
+Absence on account of illness for less than half a day shall not be deducted.
+Absence on account of illness for a half a day or more, and less than a full day, shall be deducted as one-half (1⁄2) day.